 1. Purpose

-The purpose of this Standard Operating Procedure (SOP) is to define the systematic approach for identifying, documenting, investigating, and addressing deviations in pharmaceutical manufacturing.
-It also outlines the Corrective and Preventive Action (CAPA) process to ensure continual improvement and compliance with Good Manufacturing Practices (GMP).
+The purpose of this Standard Operating Procedure (SOP) is to establish guidelines for dispensing raw materials using automated systems in ointment manufacturing.
+This ensures accuracy, efficiency, traceability, and compliance with Good Manufacturing Practices (GMP).

 2. Scope